etelie/server/README.md

     brew install awscli aws-vault

+On macOS, you may need to also install the XCode developer tools

+    xcode-select --install

 #### 3. Install Docker and Docker Compose

 Docker is used to package the application into self-contained images which are deployed to AWS.

     sudo apt install docker docker-compose

+On macOS, you will also want to install [Docker Desktop](https://www.docker.com/products/docker-desktop/) to easily get the Docker daemon running on your system.

 #### 4. Configure AWS Vault

-AWS Vault is a conveinent utility which simplifies the use of multiple AWS account roles.
+AWS Vault is a convenient utility which simplifies the use of multiple AWS account roles.

 ##### Environment setup